caocscar/sql-intermediate/README.md

 -- Grant for new objects
 ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT SELECT ON TABLES TO readaccess;
 -- Alternative syntax for grant on new objects
-ALTER DEFAULT PRIVILEGES FOR USER ddl_user IN SCHEMA public GRANT SELECT ON SEQUENCES TO readaccess;
+ALTER DEFAULT PRIVILEGES FOR ROLE readaccess IN SCHEMA public GRANT SELECT ON SEQUENCES TO readaccess;
+-- OR
-ALTER DEFAULT PRIVILEGES FOR ROLE ddl_role IN SCHEMA public GRANT EXECUTE ON FUNCTIONS TO readaccess;
+ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT EXECUTE ON FUNCTIONS TO readaccess;
 -- Create a user with password and grant existing role to user CREATE USER alex WITH LOGIN PASSWORD 'cao';
 GRANT readaccess TO alex;